rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

         ball_speed[1] = -abs(ball_speed[1])
 ```

-Now we have to code the bounce from the bat, or a
+Now we have to code the bounce from the paddle, or a
 game reset if the ball is not hit by one of the player's
-bat(that means that the other one gets a point).
+paddle (that means that the other one gets a point).
 We will be adding something to our `revive(dt)`
 function again.

 First step is to set bounds on y axis where the ball can be to be
-successfully hit with a bat - between upper and lower
+successfully hit with a paddle - between upper and lower
-edge of a bat:
+edge of a paddle:

 ```python
 def revive(dt):